 Items that cannot be stored in a shed or garage should be secured in the ground. i.e. grills in concrete, if it is an expensive grill.
 Anything that can be wheeled or lifted to a truck lock with a chain and padlock.
 I have heard of events where moving trucks pull up to a house and a crew starts to load items into the truck.
 The neighbors ask what is going on.
 The crooks tell them the individual had an emergency move and had to be in the next city quickly.
 Mean while the homeowners come home to an empty house.

-I hope these suggestions are a help for you to plan your safe and happy home.
+I hope these suggestions for home safety and security are a help for you to plan your protected and happy home.

 Until next time, be safe and smart and be aware!
 Have a safe summer!